-Nonfiction Books for 8 Year Olds
+Nonfiction Books for 3rd Graders, 8 Year Olds

 The Squirrels’ Busy Year (A First Science Storybook) by Martin Jenkins, illustrated by Richard Jones

 Follow the owl and squirrels as they go through a year.
 The book starts with winter.
 The squirrels are “curled up in their cozy nest“.
 Each season shows readers the different weather and behavior of the animals.
 It’s a lovely introduction to seasons and animals.
-(Added to: Picture Books to Teach Children About the Seasons)

 Who Would Win?
 Whale vs. Giant Squid by Jerry Pallotta, illustrated by Rob Bolster